 Searching for wild chanterelles is kind of like an adult Easter egg hunt – they usually pop up after the second big rain of the autumn.
 Once you are SURE that you have chanterelles in your basket, try this risotto with your finds.
-Pairs wonderfully with our Rutherford Sauvignon Blanc.
+Pairs wonderfully with our Estate Sauvignon Blanc.

 1 pound chanterelle mushrooms (or shiitake)